Chosko/guard-combustion/README.md

 Or add it to your Gemfile:

-    gem 'guard-combustion'
+    gem "guard-combustion", "~> 0.1.0"

 And then add a basic setup to your Guardfile:

     guard init combustion

+## Configuration

+### Combustion port

+Combustion listens to the port 9292 by default.
+You can choose another port (e.g. 3000) modifying (or creating) the file `/path/to/your/engine/.guard_combustion_port`

+	3001

+If ".guard_combustion_port" doesn't exists, it will be generated and configured with the default port at the first use of guard-combustion.

-## Integration with guard-rspec
+### Integration with guard-rspec (or any other guard)

-If you are using guard-rspec, maybe you want to stop Combustion while running tests, just to avoid conflicts with the instance of Combustion created by Rspec.
+If you are using guard-rspec, or any other guard that uses Combustion, you may want to stop the server while running the tests to avoid conflicts with the instance of Combustion created by Rspec.

 For doing that, you have to add theese lines into the `guard :rspec` block